momentumlearn/python-oo-programming-with-pygame-allisondurham/notes.md

 if you dare to take your eyes off of it for even a second.

-wipe the sweat from your brow. apply your favorite raspberry jam to the other burnt crunchy slice of disaster bread. hopefully the jar isnt too sticky from the other great apes you share a fridge with.
+wipe the sweat from your brow. apply your favorite raspberry jam to the other burnt crispy slice of disaster bread. hopefully the jar isnt too sticky from the other great apes you share a fridge with.

 put the halves together.
-enjoy.
+remind yourself that some sandwiches do crunch. try to enjoy.